smarticoai/public-api/docs/capabilities/getRaffles.md

 - `custom_section_id` (number) — ID of the custom section that is linked to the raffle in the Gamification widget
 - `image_url` (string) — URL of the image that represents the raffle, 890x193px
 - `image_url_mobile` (string) — URL of the mobile image that represents the raffle, 300x142px
+- `custom_data` (string) — Custom data as string or JSON string that can be used in API to build custom UI You can request from Smartico to define fields for your specific case that will be managed from Smartico BackOffice Read more here - https://help.smartico.ai/welcome/products/general-concepts/custom-fields-attributes
 - `start_date` (number) — Date of start
 - `end_date` (number) — Date of end
 - `max_tickets_count` (number) — Maximum numer of tickets that can be given to all users for the whole period of raffle
 - `current_tickets_count` (number) — Number of tickets that are already given to all users for this raffle
-- `draws` (object[]) — List of draws that are available for this raffle.
+- `draws` (TRaffleDraw[]) — List of draws that are available for this raffle.
 For example, if the raffle is containg one hourly draw, one daily draw and one draw on fixed date like 01/01/2022, Then the list will always return 3 draws, no matter if the draws are already executed or they are in the future.
   - `id` (number) — Id of the Draw definition, for the repetative draws (e.g. daily), this number will be the same for all draws that are repeating daily (internal name: schedule_id)
   - `name` (string) — Name of the draw, e.g. 'Daily draw'
   - `description` (string) — Description of the draw